 Hunt groups are hosted on the physical ShoreTel switches, if your server is unavailable the hunt groups will continue to perform without any interruption.
 This is especially beneficial for sites that have unreliable connectivity to the ShoreWare Director.

 A couple downsides to using Hunt Groups over Workgroups is that you are unable to have a call queue or a shared voicemail box.
 The hunt group will give you options to send calls somewhere else should you be on an off-hours schedule or if no agents pick up the calls.
 The total groups are limited to 16 unless you add on the SuperGroup application.

 I'm hopeful that after reading this post, you now have a better understanding between the two solutions and will be able to decide on which is a better fit for your company.
+To learn more about workgroups read our post on ShoreTel Workgroup Best Practices.
 If you need further assistance or if you run into a brick wall, don't hesitate to reach out to Matrix Networks and we can get you connected with one of our certified technicians to work with you.
 We're here to help!

 Daniel's Pro-Tip: Backup all your ShoreTel workgroups with hunt groups containing less than 16